Turkey Blue Cruises

 A Blue Cruise typically begins in the port city of Marmaris or Bodrum, both located on the southwestern coast of Turkey.
 From there, the boat will sail to various destinations, including the famous bays of Gocek, Fethiye, and Oludeniz.
 These bays are known for their crystal-clear waters and secluded beaches, and they are popular spots for swimming, sunbathing, and water sports.

-Along the way, the boat will also stop at several charming seaside towns, such as Datca, Kas, and Kalkan.
+Along the way, the boat will stop at several charming seaside towns, such as Datca, Kas, and Kalkan.
 These towns offer a glimpse into the traditional way of life in Turkey, and visitors can explore the narrow streets, sample local cuisine, and shop for souvenirs.

 The Famous Blue Cave